-- develop a DVT (indefinite anticoagulation, using LMWH for at least the first 3-6 months)18 - sustain a pulmonary embolus (indefinite anticoagulation, using LMWH for at least the first 3-6 months)18 - become bedfast for any reason for ≥3 days (short-term anticoagulation).19
+- develop a DVT (indefinite anticoagulation, using LMWH for at least the first 3-6 months) - sustain a pulmonary embolus (indefinite anticoagulation, using LMWH for at least the first 3-6 months) - become bedfast for any reason for ≥3 days (short-term anticoagulation).

-Indefinite anticoagulation is discontinued only if contra-indications develop or when the patient becomes moribund.
+Generally, indefinite anticoagulation is discontinued only if contra-indications develop, or when the patient reaches the stage when symptom relief alone is appropriate, e.g. in the last few weeks of life.

 Box 2.B Risk factors for thrombo-embolism in medical patients 19-24